+Florian Helgath is emerging as one of the leading choral conductors of the young generation.
 Since 2011 Florian Helgath has been Artistic Director of the ChorWerk Ruhr.
-Within the past years he presented choir music of various periods on the highest level both in A cappella and with orchestras.
-From 2017/18 he will be Artistic Director of the Zürcher Sing-Akademie.
+With this vocal ensemble he creates choir music of all periods on the highest level both in A cappella and with orchestras.
+Since 2017/18 he is also Artistic Director of the Zürcher Sing-Akademie.

-Florian Helgath has held the position as conductor of the Danish National Choir from 2009 to 2015 and was Artistic Director of the Via Nova Chor Munich from 2008 to 2016 and has conducted numerous highly acclaimed first performances.
+Florian Helgath has held the position as conductor of the Danish National Choir from 2009 to 2015.
+In addition he was Artistic Director of the Via Nova Chor Munich from 2008 to 2016.
+With this ensemble he has conducted numerous first performances and has been awarded with international prizes.

-Florian Helgath is also a regular guest conductor of the SWR Vokalensemble, RIAS Kammerchor, MDR Leipzig Radio Choir, Choir of the Bavarian Radio, Choeur de Radio France among others and collaborates with the Munich Radio Orchestra, Bochum Symphony, Danish Chamber Orchestra, Münchner Symphoniker, Akademie für Alte Musik Berlin, Concerto Köln and Ensemble Resonanz.
+Florian Helgath is also a regular guest conductor of the SWR Vokalensemble, RIAS Kammerchor, MDR Leipzig Radio Choir, Choir of the Bavarian Radio, Netherlands Radio Choir, Choeur de Radio France, Warsaw Philharmonic Choir among others and collaborates with the Munich Radio Orchestra, Bochum Symphony, Odense Symphony, Danish Chamber Orchestra, Münchner Symphoniker, Akademie für Alte Musik Berlin, Concerto Köln and Ensemble Resonanz.
 Concerts led him to major concert halls and festivals as the Berliner Festspiele, Audi Sommerkonzerte, Eclat Festival Stuttgart, Thüringer Bachwochen and particularly to the Ruhrtriennale with contemporary opera performances and numerous manifold projects.

-He also has prepared choirs for conductors as Herbert Blomstedt, Kent Nagano, Rafael Frühbeck de Burgos and Christian Thielemann.
+He also has prepared choirs for conductors as Herbert Blomstedt, Kent Nagano, Rafael Frühbeck de Burgos and Christian Thielemann among others.

 Florian Helgath’s initial experience started as a chorister in his native city with the Regensburger Domspatzen.
 He studied choral conducting at the Hochschule für Musik und Theater in Munich and graduated in 2008 with a Masters Degree.
 Among his most important teachers are Michael Gläser, Stefan Parkman, Dan-Olof Stenlund who influenced him largely in his career as conductor.

-As a prizewinner and finalist of the Eric Ericson Award 2006 and Competition for Young Choral Conductors in Budapest 2007, Florian Helgath has already drawn the attention of the international choral music scene.
+As a prizewinner and finalist of the Eric Ericson Award 2006 and Competition for Young Choral Conductors in Budapest 2007, Florian Helgath had drawn the attention of the international choral music scene.

 Florian Helgath conducts the Bavarian Radio Choir in Munich Prinzregententheater on 24 February with music by Domenico Scarlatti, J.S.
 Bach, Ildebrando Pizzetti and Frank Martin accompanied by an organ, a lute and a violone.